shadowmoose/RedditDownloader/README.md

 If you hit any links at the end which it does not support, feel free to request modules for them here.

 *This program is currently in an extremely tentative state, and functionality may radically change and expand in the future.*

+# Supported Python Versions:
+You should be fine with 3.4 up, and maybe even slightly earlier, but you can view the only versions I officially support at [The Travis Build Page](https://travis-ci.org/shadowmoose/RedditDownloader).
+It automatically checks the most recent commit, and runs through a strict set of tests to make sure nothing's broken.